bmaunde/guidelines/erp-magento-integration-guide.md

 	 With this strategy, each of the objects for replication or data request would need to have their own API.
 This is not dynamic in nature and therefore not the recommended approach

 ### Request Body Formatting
-As outlined in the Connector Integration Guide, the request for both outbound and inbound request is formatted as follows:
+As outlined in the Connector Integration Guide, the request for both outbound and inbound
 ### Response Construction